ai4os-hub/ai4os-yolov8-torch/README.md

 [![Build Status](https://jenkins.services.ai4os.eu/buildStatus/icon?job=AI4OS-hub/deep-species-detection/main)](https://jenkins.services.ai4os.eu/job/AI4OS-hub/job/deep-species-detection/job/main/)

 # Citizen science and data cleaning
-In this repository, we provided a pipeline that cleans citizen science image datasets.
+In this repository, you will find a pipeline that cleans citizen science image datasets, and automatically trains a YoloV8 model on it.
-There is 3 ways to use the pipeline and the training :
+You may also use this module to run inference on a pre trained YoloV8 model, specifically on 2 species : Buccinidae and Bythograeidae.
-    - Deepaas API : you can easily visualise and change arguments of the pipeline/Yolov8 training
+The pipeline converts bounding boxes from Deep Sea Spy format (lines, points, polygons) to regular bounding boxes (xmin, xmax, ymin, ymax).
+The conversion step is optional.
+It then unifies overlapping bounding boxes of each species, using the redundancy of citizen identifications as a
-    - Pipeline_txt.py : automatically cleans the dataset and launches the Yolov8 training with the arguments stored in config.txt
+There is 3 ways to use the pipeline :
     - DeepSeaLab.ipynb : step by step guide to clean the dataset and launch the Yolov8 training

-The pipeline converts bounding boxes from Deep Sea Spy format (lines, points, polygons) to regular bounding boxes (xmin, xmax, ymin, ymax).
+    - Pipeline_txt.py : automatically cleans the dataset and launches the Yolov8 training with the arguments stored in config.txt
-This step is optional.
+    - Deepaas API : easily visualize, customize and monitor the Yolov8 training.
+Very useful for inference.

 ## Project structure